 Smog is formed as a result of a chemical reaction involving sunlight, nitrogen oxides (NOx), and volatile organic compounds (VOCs).
-Exposure to smog has been linked to increased hospital emergency room visits, asthma attacks, and perhaps to the onset of asthma itself.7
+Exposure to smog has been linked to increased hospital emergency room visits, asthma attacks, and perhaps to the onset of asthma itself.6 In King County, one of the state's most heavily populated counties, approximately 10 percent of children have asthma.7

 On-road motor vehicles are major contributors to the smog problem.
-Nationally, cars, pick-up trucks, vans and SUVs-otherwise known as light-duty vehicles-are responsible for nearly one-half of all NOx and VOCs emissions.8
+Nationally, cars, pick-up trucks, vans and SUVs-otherwise known as light-duty vehicles-are responsible for nearly one-half of all NOx and VOCs emissions.8 In Washington, transportation sources are responsible for 55 percent of all air pollution.9